starkizard/PythonIsKewl/README.md

 What Language is this coded in?
 Python?
 C?
 C++?
 All three in fact.
 How?

-This is some neat tricks taking advantage of #if and #endif directives in C/C++ and they fact # is used to start a comment in Python.
+This is exploitation of some neat tricks taking advantage of #if and #endif directives in C/C++ and they fact # is used to start a comment in Python.
 A Python interpreter will ignore all code except the pyython code and a C/C++ compiler will ignore all code except the C/C++ code.
 Kewl! isn't it?
 I have also made a tool that you can use to generate your own Python-C/C++ Polyglots very quickly.
 Use [this](https://github.com/starkizard/Python-Cpp-Polyglot)